dennisjackson/heliotorrent/docs/spec.md

 ### RSS Feeds

-Many BitTorrent clients subscribe to RSS feeds and automatically download the torrents they advertise.
+Many BitTorrent clients can subscribe to RSS feeds and automatically download the torrents they advertise.

 The RSS feed MUST conform to the [BEP 36](https://www.bittorrent.org/beps/bep_0036.html) specification for RSS 2.0 torrent feeds.